-Snowflake and Databricks Summit Recap: Why Shovels Were Hotter Than Gold
+Snowflake and Databricks Summit Recap: Selling Shovels for the AI Gold Rush

 People often say “you can’t judge a book by its cover.”
 But what I’m asking is… can you judge a data conference by its title?